rondoval/GoHeishaMon/README.md

 ### OpenWRT 21.02.1 image for the CZ-TAW1

 **Features**
-* stock OpenWRT, with up-to-date kernel
+* stock OpenWRT, with up-to-date kernel (5.4.158)
 * GoHeishaMon is preinstalled and running as a system service (named heishamon)
 * sysupgrade and upgrades from LuCI are working
 * The CZ-TAW1's WiFi can be used as an Access Point
+* ca. 6.6 MiB free on JFFS
+* WPA3, LuCI over HTTPS etc.

 This is pretty much stock OpenWRT, by default configured as an Acess Point/range extender, i.e. on first boot the Ethernet interface is configured as an DHCP client, and the AP is disabled.
 Both are in the LAN firewall zone, though one can of course reconfigure it and use the device as a router.
 There is no default password.
 The default host name is "aquarea".